mahkuss/Broad-Transfer-Tools/README.md

 ## gzip_fastq_subprocess.py
 Python script to gzip all fastq files found in the current working directory (or a single file if one is provided as an argument)

+## broad_directory_cleaner.sh
+Bash script to organize the many files downloaded from the Broad servers into a sensible directory structure